 1. Eleven Madison Park

 If you’re looking for a truly memorable Thanksgiving meal, our pick is Eleven Madison Park.
 How could it be a bad idea to celebrate at the best restaurant in the world?
 Chef Daniel Humm plays with the traditional holiday flavors and ingredients, while breathing new life into them.
 And now that their menu is entirely plant-based, this is the perfect destination for all the vegans and vegetarians.
-Choose between seats in the Lounge and seats in the Main Dining room, both for $335 a person.
+Choose between seats in the Lounge and seats in the Main Dining room.
 Book now on Tock.

-For a somewhat more traditional family-style dinner, Tom Colicchio’s Craft restaurant has you covered.
-The first course is more adventurous than what we’re used to at home, with options like bison carpaccio with chicory and green peppercorn, but that’s not a bad thing!
+For a somewhat more traditional family-style dinner, Tom Colicchio’s Craft restaurant has you covered with a classic meal.
 The main courses and sides fall in more familiar holiday territory, with an all-natural, free-range turkey, braised beef short rib, squash risotto, mushroom wellington, and of course – stuffing, sweet potatoes, and vegetables.
 And for dessert?
-Apple crisp, pumpkin pie, and spiced doughnuts. $195 per person.
+Apple crisp, pumpkin pie, and spiced doughnuts. $395.00 per person

 3. The Dutch

 Are you staying in SoHo?
 We have you covered.
 Andrew Carmellini’s perennially hip restaurant, The Dutch, is also serving Thanksgiving dinner.
 You get your choice of fun starters, which include wagyu steak tartare, buffalo style turkey wings, and curry butternut squash soup among other options – perfect if you’re celebrating with varied palates.
-This is followed by their modern take on the classic turkey and fixings, with a choice of three different pies and one cake for dessert. $145/person for the 3-course menu; $65/child under 12.
+This is followed by their modern take on the classic turkey and fixings, with a choice of three different pies and one cake for dessert. $165.00 per person for the 3-course menu; $68.00 per child under 12.
 Reservations available now.